ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/o2sat.rst

 ============= ============

 The *fraction of inspired Oxygen* ``FiO2`` can be estimated from knowledge of the Oxygen delivery device and the O2 flow rate.
-For normal breathing in room air or a standard dry atmosphere below approximately 10000 meters, the O2 concentration is
-`approximately 21% <https://en.wikipedia.org/wiki/Atmosphere_of_Earth>`_.
+For normal breathing in the Earth's atmosphere the O2 concentration is `approximately 21% <https://en.wikipedia.org/wiki/Atmosphere_of_Earth>`_.
 Hence the FiO2 for these conditions is 21%, or 0.21.

 For a `nasal cannula <https://en.wikipedia.org/wiki/Nasal_cannula>`_, each L/min of O2 adds approximately 4% to the FiO2 value [1]_.
 (The data in [1]_ covers the
-range of 1-6 L/min, but the 4%/L rule seems to be the standard approximation in the respiratory therapy literature).
+range of 1-6 L/min, but the 4%/L rule seems to be the standard approximation in the respiratory therapy literature for moderately higher flow nasal cannulas).

 ================================ ============
 Nasal Cannula Flow Rate (L/min)  FiO2 (%)